-In this unit students focus on environmental management through the management of application sustainability principles.
+this unit students focus on environmental management through the application management of sustainability principles.
 They explore the value of the biosphere to all living things by examining the concept of biodiversity and the ecosystems important for human health and wellbeing.
 They analyse the processes that threaten biodiversity and evaluate biodiversity management strategies for a selected threatened endemic animal or plant species.